ShreyNav/FTdemo/README.md

 Share your thoughts on why the code is organised the way it is, or any other technical choices that may have gone into it.

-We will then ask you to work out an approach for implementing a small change to the app, which we will share with you during the interview.
+We will then ask you to work out an approach for implementing a small change to the app.

+During the interview, we will share information on the change [in this Google Doc](https://docs.google.com/document/d/1rXFLacMFDsJmUdf5Pvm6FE_r4wjSWTeXNLZund-d6pI/edit).

 ## Exercise 2 - tech questions